by C. Weiner* (6/19)

 It is important to understand what insulation can and cannot do for a home.
 Insulation slows the ability of heat to move between two places—such as the warm inside of the house in winter towards the cold outside or between the conditioned space of your home and an unconditioned garage or crawlspace.
 Insulation both keeps wanted heat in your home during cold months and also keeps unwanted heat out during warm months.
 Most insulation, however, does not stop air from infiltrating into or out of your home through small cracks or gaps.
 Only spray foam insulation (or rigid foam boards properly sealed to a surface) is intended to both insulate and air seal, although densely packed loose fill insulation may also have some ability to slow air leaks.

-For this reason, it is important to consider sealing air leaks in the home before adding insulation.
-Once insulation is added to a space it will be more difficult and costly to uncover and plug air leaks.
-Without air sealing first you may still experience discomfort from drafts.
 Because air can move well through even the tiniest of gaps, energy bills may not decrease as much as you expected if you insulate without air sealing.
 See the CSU Extension fact sheet on air sealing for more information.
 It is also important to both seal air leaks and to use a vapor barrier on insulation as appropriate to avoid condensation and moisture buildup in the insulation itself.

 Likewise, it is good to consider adding insulation before purchasing a new heating or cooling system.
 Spending money on insulation may allow the purchase of a smaller, less expensive heating system and may keep enough summer heat out of the home that you could reconsider the need for an active cooling system altogether.